jaenalaripin/Portfolio-Projects/Bike_Sharing_Cyclistic_Report_2024_02_15_v01.md

 ### 4.3.
 Calculating Total Duration Users Spent on Riding Bike

-Calculating this variable allows us to compare how long the types of users ride bikes.
+Calculating this variable allows us to compare the total durations of these two user types.
 We use this code to perform the calculation:

 ``` r
 bike2019durationday <-                        #calculating average trip duration by days